 I Am Empowered

-I Am Empowered is a book about a teenage girl and her horse as they develop a deep and meaningful relationship on a journey through their horseback riding adventures.
+In I Am Empowered, a teenage girl and her horse develop a deep and meaningful relationship on a journey through their adventures riding together.
 She learns empowerment while being in the flow with her horse as they embrace the ever-changing conditions that await them.
-Her regular visits to the equestrian center become an all-inclusive experience as she finds herself in a bigger way and learns the dynamic relationship with her horse while staying grounded and centered during her everyday life.
-This amazing journey creates joy in her life as she cares for the horses and connects with them on a deeper level.
+Her regular visits to the equestrian center become an all-inclusive experience, and as her self-awareness expands, she builds a dynamic relationship with her horse while staying grounded and centered during her everyday life.
+This amazing journey creates joy in her life because she cares for her horse and connects with him on a deeper level.